Overskott/Overskott/README.md

 ### Hi, i'm Sebastian T. Overskott

-I'm a norwegian procurrently (2022) first year master's student in computer science at OsloMet.
+I'm a first year master's student in computer science at OsloMet.
+I

 <!--**Overskott/Overskott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.